 - Computer science

-Students should consider a BA in psychology if they:
+Consider a BA in psychology if you:

-Students should consider a BS in psychology if they:
+Consider a BS in psychology if you:

 - Goal 1: Knowledge Base in Psychology